NeoxzAI/deepspeech-docs/README.md

-# Deepspeech Windows inference
+# Deepspeech for Windows

-Now we can build or use pre-built binaries for running inference on Windows, at the moment just inference with `CPU` and `GPU` were tested.
-No support for training on Windows since there's not a potential benefit to the project.
+Now we can build the native DeepSpeech library and run inference on Windows using the C# client.

 ![Usage](images/usage.gif)